bueler/stokes-ice-tutorial/README.md

 ### stages

 To do this tutorial, read `slides.pdf` and follow the stages.
 Each stage is self-contained, with increasing sophistication.
-In `stage1/` and `stage2/`, mesh-generation and Stokes solution are separated, but later stages combine these actions into a single program.  `stage3/` shows extruded meshes, `stage4/` shows better convergence and diagnostics, and `stage5/` is a 3D ice sheet.
+In `stage1/` and `stage2/`, mesh-generation and Stokes solution are separated, but later stages combine these actions into a single program.  `stage3/` shows extruded meshes, `stage4/` shows robust numerics and better diagnostics, and `stage5/` is a 3D ice sheet with a bumpy bed.
 All stages allow parallel runs.

 ### prerequisites